jacebenson/cedar/docs/docs/logger.md

 # Logger

-RedwoodJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the applications while you're developing and after you have deployed.
+CedarJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the applications while you're developing and after you have deployed.

 Logging in the serverless ecosystem is not trivial and neither is its configuration.
 Redwood aims to make this easier.

-When choosing a Node.js logger to add to the framework, RedwoodJS required that it:
+When choosing a Node.js logger to add to the framework, CedarJS required that it:

 - Have a low-overhead, and be fast
 - Output helpful, readable information in development